MohawkTSDB/mohawk/README.md

 Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a simple REST API as the primary interface.

-Mohawk can use different storage [plugins](/storage) for different use cases.
+Mohawk can use different storage plugins for different use cases.
 Different storage plugins may vary in speed, persistence and scale ability.
-Mohawk use a subset of Hawkular's [REST API](/usage/REST.md), inheriting Hawkular's ecosystem of clients and plugins.
+Mohawk use a subset of Hawkular's REST API inheriting Hawkular's ecosystem of clients and plugins.

 Different use cases may have conflicting requirements for the metric engine, some use cases may require fast data transfer, while others may depend on long term, high availability data retention that inherently makes the system slower.